jhipster/generator-jhipster/travis/samples/README.md

 # Sample application generation

-To generate test applications, either automatically by Travis or locally on the developper machine, a number of pre-defined configuratiosn have been prepared.
+To generate test applications, either automatically by Travis or locally on the developer machine, a number of pre-defined configurations have been prepared.

 ## Local Travis Build